Host the Ultimate Super Bowl Party

 Watching the Super Bowl is only half the fun.
-Lure friends and family with a comfortable venue to watch the big game, and celebrate Super Bowl Sunday with good company and conversation.
+Invite friends and family over to watch the biggest game of the year, and celebrate with good company and conversation.
 Pump up the festivities with football-theme decorations and kick off your game-day menu with the delicious appetizers, desserts, and fresh beverages that follow.

 Create football fever without disrupting your home's decor.
 String mini pennants along a mantel or bookshelf for a quick and easy garland.
 Choose only the competing teams or celebrate the entire league.
 Strategically place footballs, mini helmets, paper team logos, or other football-theme accessories on the food table or around the party area.

 Editor's Tip: Party supply stores, such as Party City, are a good resource for inexpensive football decorations like the ones shown.